JanNeuendorf/SVC16/specification/specification.typ

 It also means, that the performance characteristics must be the same.
 An emulator can either run the system at the intended speed, or it can not.

+== Expandability

+This might seem at odds with the previous goal.
+But if adding a new feature always requires changing the specification, that either means that supporting any new feature means breaking all compatibility, or it means that any expansions are ruled out forever.
+The compromise is that the behavior for the computer itself is fixed and we define an interface and rules for expansions that can be emulated together with the computer.
+The Idea is that it is always to know this specification and one specification (if any) for the expansion.

 = General Principles